 Chat With A Prospect On Messenger

 Social media is all about connecting with your prospects and users.
-It gives your brand a human touch.
+It gives your brand.
 This becomes essential if your brand is dealing with sensitive products or services.
 Imagine brands which deal with contraceptive pills, adoption clinics, hair transplant or private detective services.
 You wouldn’t expect your users to write their queries on your wall, would you?
 Invite them to your chat so that you can respond to any questions they might have.
 Once they get to interact with you, they would be more likely to do business with you.

 Instant Reply and Auto-Greeting